liyanzhang505/PokemonWorld/README.md

 - **SQLite**: SQLite is used as the database to store Pokémon data that is fetched and cleaned from an open-source Pokémon API.
 This lightweight database provides fast and efficient data storage and retrieval.

 ### Frontend:
 - **React**: React is used to build a dynamic and responsive frontend.
+It interacts with the Flask backend to display Pokémon data.- **React**: React is used to build a dynamic and responsive frontend.
 It interacts with the Flask backend to display Pokémon data.
+- **TypeScript**: Superset of JavaScript.
 - **Material-UI (MUI)**: Material-UI is used for building modern, customizable UI components for a better user experience.